thomas-pegot/esp32-motion/README.md

 Now motion vectors will be stored in `me_ctx.mv_table[0]` with the maximum being `me_ctx.max`.

-Note : `mv_table` acts as a FIFO which means each time you perform an estimation it will push the FIFO :
+Note : in case of EZPS algorithm, `mv_table` acts as a FIFO which means each time you perform an estimation it will push the FIFO :
 ```mermaid
 graph LR;
 motion_estimation --> mv_table0 --> mv_table1 --> mv_table2 --> NULL;

 ```

+EZPS algorithm need previous motion vectors as a way of prediction to the next generated.

 ### 0.2.3.
 Free memory :